 And all that’s left in their mirrors is the fog of once cool.

-Both my parents worked but were home by 5:30.
-We had four TV channels and no decent radio.
+My parents both worked but were home by 5:30.
+We had four TV channels and a lot of lousy radio.
 The internet wasn’t a thing.
-Neither did we have the overly-scheduled lives that children have today.
-Our nights and weekends were ours.
+Neither did we have the overly-scheduled lives that today’s children have.
+Our nights and weekends were our own.
 We rode bikes, played in our yards, found things to do with the clutter in our garage.
-Our lives were slow and they were our own.
+Life was slow.

-Last night, a man bored within a pandemic, I sat in my yard and listened.
-The two-laner between all those new houses was widened a few years back to accommodate the boom of newcomers who wanted a country existence within the shortest possible commute.
-That high-speed commute now never falls silent.
-But it was quiet last night — like it used to be.
+Last night, a man bored within a pandemic, I again found myself with time to burn.
+So I sat in my yard and listened.
+The two-laner between all those new rooftops — widened a few years back into a high-speed commute for the boom of newcomers who wanted a country existence within the shortest possible commute — was quiet like it used to be.

 The threat of the grave is everywhere now.
 We view everything with suspicion as if but for this virus our bodies would live eternal.
 But that, of course, is a lie.
 Death is always near: bullets, illness, weird accidents that would be funny except for the toll.
 The sheer variety of things which can kill us inoculates us to the truth that we’re not long for this world.
 A distracted driver could hit you three minutes from now.

-But succumbing to mortality is only one form of death.
-There are more subtle ways of dying than a final heartbeat.
+But there are more subtle ways of dying than a final heartbeat.
 Do you sense them now that you’re still?
 They — as sure as a distracted driver, a stage-4 diagnosis, Big Macs — have been killing us for years.
-They are the quiet deaths that rob you no less than your conclusion: death of home, death of intimacy, death of self.
-These are the deaths which no vaccine can cure.
+They are the quiet deaths that rob you no less than your conclusion: death of home, death of intimacy, the death of intricate pieces of yourself.
+These are the deaths which no vaccine will cure.

 Covid-19, like Austin, is the bright shiny object getting all our attention.
-But Covid can only end you, and surviving its passage won’t alone bring you back to life.
+But Covid can only end you.
+And surviving its passage won’t alone bring you life.
 That’s because life requires more than functioning lungs.
-It requires wide eyes and open hearts that inhale the natural world and the love of your people.
+Life requires wide eyes and open hearts that inhale the natural world around you and the love of your people.
 Life requires you to be present.
 It requires that you surrender your time today so that it may enrich the time you have left.

 Covid-19 will pass.
 What will you do if you make it through?
-With the time that you’re offered between the black death and white sheet?
-What will you do with your mortal coil?
+With what will you fill your time between the black death and white sheet?
+What will flow through your mortal coil?

 Nobody wants a pandemic.
-But nobody says we can’t learn from one.
+But maybe we can learn from one.